 - During the painting process, you will need a tumbler turner.
 If you don’t have a tumbler turner, purchase a long foam noodle and insert a broomstick into the center of the hole.
 Now Push it down inside the tumbler.

-- Next, we will use the poly glass over the white paint we have finished; first, mix 1ml of catalyst in 1 ounce of the poly glass.
+- Next, we will use the poly glass over the finished white paint; mix 1ml of catalyst in 1 ounce of the poly glass.
 Stir the mixture for the 20s and ensure everything is fully mixed.
 Polyglass is not a strong chemical, but I suggest you mask your face before doing this process.

 - Dip the paintbrush in the mixture and paint the tumblers.